jamesbowman/spidriver/README.md

 ![logo](/images/logo.png)

-SPIDriver is a tool for controlling any SPI device from yout PC's USB port.
+SPIDriver is a tool for controlling any SPI device from your PC's USB port.
 It connects as a standard USB serial device, so there are no drivers to install.
 The serial protocol is so simple it fits on the [back of the PCB](/images/DSC_1315a.JPG), and there are included drivers for